rust-lang/prev.rust-lang.org/zh-CN/faq.md

 }
 ```

-C++ compilers are not obligated to track moves.
+C++ 编译器 are not obligated to track moves.
 For example, the code
 above compiles without a warning or error, at least using the default
 settings on clang.
 Moreover, in C++ ownership of the string `s` itself
 (if not its internal buffer) remains with `caller`, and so the